aerospike-community/client-lua/readme.md

 }
 ```

 This function is called by the require statement in Lua.
-When require is called Lua will look for a library named “aerospike.so” on it’s library path.
-Be sure to put aerospike.so in one of the folowing directories:
+When require is called Lua will look for a library named “as_lua.so” on it’s library path.
+Be sure to put as_lua.so in one of the folowing directories:

 ```
-./aerospike.so
+./as_lua.so
-/usr/local/lib/lua/5.1/aerospike.so
+/usr/local/lib/lua/5.1/as_lua.so
-/usr/lib/lua/5.1/aerospike.so
+/usr/lib/lua/5.1/as_lua.so
 ```

 The C function lua_open_aerospike is called by the Lua function require “aerospike”.
 At the start of you Lua application you should have code like this: